MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/fixdatatypes.md

 input to learn the data type transformation that can then be applied on the pyspark DataFrame.

-## Supported Data types and limitations
+## Supported types and limitations
 The data type detection APIs support detection of the following types:
 - Dates
 - Numbers (real and integer valued)